pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ## Help us please

-You know you've got thoughts.
-Please do speak them out loud as words to someone, and to us, if possible
+Please speak your thoughts out loud as words to someone.
+To us, if possible

 + LinkedIn > [pelavarre](https://www.linkedin.com/in/pelavarre)<br>
 + Mastodon > [pelavarre](https://social.vivaldi.net/@pelavarre)<br>
 + Twitter > [pelavarre](https://twitter.com/intent/tweet?text=/@PELaVarre)<br>

+Please also thank our people for their efforts, if you catch the chance

+**January, 2025**

+Georgiana of Bucharest!
+She put the Terminal Tabs of the gMail gCloud gShell forward as the most available Linux Hosts

+Natalia of Bucharest!
+She drew our first Animal, her Snake

+Tina of Monterey!
+She drew our first Giraffe

 <!-- omit in toc -->